Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

 ### 3. Update Backend Web API Container App Ingress property

-So far the Frontend App is sending HTTP requests to publicly exposed Web API, any REST client can invoke this API, we need to change the Web API ingress settings and make it only accessible for applications deployed within our Azure Container Environment only.
+So far the Frontend App is sending HTTP requests to publicly exposed Web API which means that any REST client can invoke this API.
+We need to change the Web API ingress settings and make it only accessible for applications deployed within our Azure Container Environment only.
 Any application outside the Azure Container Environment will not be able to access the Web API.

 1. To change the settings of the Backend API, execute the following command: